 The Instituto del Bien Común (IBC) is a Peruvian non-profit civil association founded in 1998 that works with rural communities in the Peruvian Amazon, as well as with regional and national government institutions to provide greater care for the commons: the resources and spaces held in common such as rivers, lakes, forests, fisheries, natural protected areas, and community territories.
 Because these resources and spaces are central to the livelihood of Amazonian peoples, both indigenous and non-indigenous, especially in this age of a changing global climate, our work towards their conservation and sustainable use contributes to the well-being of these peoples as well as that of all Peruvians.

-In a global historical period laden with peremptory challenges, IBC is concerned to find that common goods and their proper management are extremely neglected in the thinking and actions of public bodies and Peruvian civil society institutions.
-We are even more concerned about the fact that other core values are being overwhelmed, and that collective action to solve common problems has been losing force.
-For example, in the case of the El Niño phenomenon of 1997-1998, its foreseen appearance demanded a collective response of the population and encouragement to this attitude by the public authorities; instead, less efficient individual responses were observed, as well as a total absence of an institutional encouragement of such joint action.
-These are very serious challenges to sustainable development.
+As we find ourselves in a world historical period loaded with peremptory challenges, the IBC is concerned to note that common goods and their proper management are extremely neglected in the thinking and actions of public agencies and institutions of Peruvian civil society.
+We are even more concerned about the fact that, in a framework of subjugation of other fundamental values, collective action to solve common problems has been losing validity.
+Thus, for example, in the case of the "El Niño" phenomenon of 1997-1998, whose predicted appearance demanded the collective response of the population and the encouragement of this attitude on the part of the public authorities, we observed individual responses of lesser efficiency and the absence of an institutional framework required for common action.
+The truth is that there are very serious challenges.